By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Sourdough can taste great even when the loaf is a little flat.
-But bold oven spring, a thin crackly crust, and a clean, dramatic ear don’t happen by accident—they’re the result of a few controllable variables lining up: fermentation strength and timing, dough temperature, gluten development, shaping tension, scoring mechanics, and the steam/heat profile of your bake.
+Sourdough can taste excellent even when the loaf is a little flat.
+For repeatable oven spring, a thin crackly crust, and a clean ear you must control fermentation, dough temperature, gluten development, shaping tension, scoring mechanics, and the steam/heat profile in the bake.

 Contents

-• Crust quality depends on steam timing: humid early, dry late.
+• Crust quality comes from steam timing: humid early, drier late.

-• Scoring is a mechanical hinge; the cut angle and depth dictate expansion.
+• Scoring creates a hinge; angle and depth determine the ear.

 The Classic Sourdough Bread Formula (Baker’s Percent) You Can Trust